Quick Summary of Demon Slayer Episode 21

 “Almost insurmountable challenge…” I like that!

 So the narrative launches into touching and poignant moments from Rui’s life.
 How his mom was worried sick about him.
 How his father seemed to feel responsible.
-How Muzan Kibutsuji just showed up one day (looking less like Michael Jackson than he does now) and said something along the lines of “Hey, little weak dude, I can fix that!”
+And how Muzan Kibutsuji just showed up one day (looking less like Michael Jackson than he does now) and said something along the lines of “Hey, little weak dude, I can fix that!”

 Next thing you know, little Rui was eating people.
 Kids grow up so fast!
 His parents, predictably, were upset and near the end of their ropes.
 So one night, his mom weeping beside his sleeping form, his dad raised a knife to kill him.